Updated on: Jul 15, 2023

 The wedding ceremony is over!
 The newlyweds and the wedding party walk down the aisle with a song playing in the background.
 This component does not take long, as the happy couple’s excitement should lead them to almost race down the aisle.

 How Long Does a Wedding Ceremony Last? - Influences on Start Time

 It’s important to make sure that nothing conflicts with your wedding start time.
 If you know that something might conflict with the start time, you and your spouse should be prepared ahead of time.

 8. The Weather

 The weather is constantly changing.
-If you’re having an outdoor wedding, make sure you plan ahead.
+If you’re having an outdoor wedding, make sure you plan.
 Have a backup venue just in case the weather is not in your favor on your special day.
 Even if you have a backup plan intact, your start time may be affected by unexpected weather.
-Remember to plan ahead to avoid super long delays!
+Remember to plan to avoid super long delays!

 9. Getting Ready

 It’s your wedding day, and you want to look good (obviously!).
 You should account for the length of time getting ready will take you and your spouse.
 While a groom may take about five minutes to get ready, the bride will need around...maybe six hours to get ready.
 Accounting for this time will be crucial to start your wedding on time!

 Many venues have restricted time periods in which weddings can occur.
 Make sure your expected start and end times fit within your venue’s requirements.
 You don’t want to be run out of the venue because you extended your stay!